Princethawani/Princethawani/README.md

 # 💫 About Me
 👋 Hi, I’m Prince Thawani
-👀 I’m a Software Developer from Malawi
+👀 I’m a Professional Software Developer with more than 3 years of experience working with different organizations from Malawi, Currently working for iMoSyS https://www.imosys.mw/ as a Middle Level Software Developer.

 🌐 Website:
 https://princethawani.com/